Please find below a document with lots of useful links to support home learning.

 Year 6 Maya Day

-Year 6 had a fabulous experience yesterday learning all about the Maya people from Dr Davies.
-Dr Davies is the only Maya archaeologist in the UK so our children were really lucky to have this experience.
-The children found out about Maya masks and made their own, got to handle Maya artefacts, found out all about Dr Davies’ archaeological digs in the rainforest and even made their own Maya calendar.
+Year 6 had a fabulous experience yesterday learning all about the Maya people from Partake History - our children were really lucky to have this experience.
+The children found out about Maya masks and will be making their own, got to handle Maya artefacts, delved into the world of hot chocolate and even had a go at playing the infamous Pokatok game.

 Our English Focus for this term...